gobeyondidentity/developer-docs/versioned_docs/version-v0/getting-started/create-a-tenant.md

 ---
-title: Create a tenant
+title: 1.
+Create a tenant
-sidebar_position: 2
 ---
 Beyond Identity account creation will be a manual process during this early phase.